bkleinen/bkleinen.github.io/classes/ss2020/info2/index.md

 There is a penalty on the grade for late or missing lab reports, see below.

 ### Labs

-You need to turn in all 13 lab reports.
-Lab reports won't be graded.
-We will review the Lab Reports in the following lab.
+There will be 13 labs and you need to write a lab report for each.
+Lab reports won't be graded - they just get marked with "ok" or "not ok".

-Reports are due @ 22:00 the night before the next lab.
+**Deadline**: Reports are due 10pm the night before the next lab.

-There will be a penalty of a 0.3 on the grade if you miss one lab report.
-(That is, 1.3 instead of 1.0, 1.7 instead of 1.3 etc.).

-11 of the 13 lab reports need to be handed in at or before the deadline.
+**Late reports**: 11 of the 13 lab reports need to be handed in at or before the deadline.
-That is, you can hand in two reports as late as you want as long as it's a week before the exam.
+That means you can hand in 2 reports as late as you want.
+There are 2 "late slots" for handing in reports after the deadline, but they have to be handed in before July 6.
+You can use a late slot to hand in a rejected Lab Report again.
-Please use the two "late reports" slots for that.

-There's a penalty of 0.3 on the grade for each if you hand in a third and forth report late.
+There's a penalty of 0.3 on the final grade for each if you hand in a third and forth report late (that is you get a grade of 1.3 instead of 1.0 and so on).
 Please use the "3rd late report" and "4th late report" slots for that.
+You can only hand in late up to 4 reports.
+A 5th late report will not be graded and is thus "not ok".

+You will not be allowed to take the exam if any of the following is True
+* more than one report is missing by July 6
+* more than one report is "not ok"

-This should allow for enough slack for the usual winter cold and grandpa's birthday.
+This should allow for enough slack for the usual cold and grandpa's birthday.
 If you fall ill for more than a week or are unable to continuously work on the lab reports for some other reason, come talk to me or at least email me as early as possible and we will find an individual solution.
-This will require proof of the situation.

 More info about the Lab Reports and their assessment can be found on the [Labs](labs) page.